Important: Use a service account to create this integration. Learn more about creating a service account.

 Flow only requires read access to your repositories.
-This permission is needed to process the metadata used to generate our reports.
+Flow needs this permission to process the metadata used to generate our reports.

 Connect via OAuth

-Connecting via OAuth is the fastest and easiest method to connect your repos and import your data, including pull requests and tickets.
+Connecting via OAuth is the preferred method to connect your repos and import your data, including pull requests and tickets.

-2: Click the Add Integration button in the top right hand corner of your integrations screen.
+- Click Add Integration in the top right hand corner of the Integrations page.

-3: On the following page, select Bitbucket from the integration provider list.
+- On the following page, select BitBucket from the integration provider list.

-4: Under the OAuth tab, click Connect to Bitbucket.
+- Under the OAuth tab, click Connect to BitBucket.

-5: If you are already logged into your Bitbucket account, a pop-up will appear prompting you to confirm access.
+- If you're already logged into your BitBucket account, a pop-up will appear prompting you to confirm access.

-Note: If you are not already logged in, you will be prompted to log in and then authorize the connection.
+Note: If you're not already logged in, you'll be prompted to log in and authorize the connection.

-6: If the connection was successful you will see the following message:
+- If the connection was successful you'll see the a success message.

-7: Once you have successfully connected, you may proceed to the Finishing up section of this document to complete the integration process.
+- Once you've successfully connected, proceed to the Finishing up section of this article to complete the integration process.

 Connect via username and password

-To connect via your Bitbucket username and password, use the Username/Password authentication method.
+To connect via your BitBucket username and password:

-1: Input your username and password then click Test connection.
+- Input your username and password, then click Test connection.

-2: If the connection was successful, you will see the following message:
+- If the connection was successful, you'll see a success message:

 Currently, two factor authentication is not supported via username and password logins.

-If you try and connect via two factor authentication, you will see the following message :
+If you try to connect via two factor authentication, you'll see an error message.

-If your account has two-factor authentication enabled, you will need to use an app password as your password.
+If your account has two-factor authentication enabled, you'll need to use an app password as your password.

 Once you have a successful connection, you can finalize your integration and begin importing repos as outlined below:

-1: Click Next from the Bitbucket Authentication Method screen
+- Click Next from the BitBucket Authentication Method screen.

-4: Once you have successfully created a new Bitbucket cloud integration, you see the below message.
+- Once you've successfully created a new BitBucket cloud integration, you'll see a success message.

-5: If you see all the appropriate groups/projects under the Repos tab, that indicates that Flow has the correct access to any repos associated with these projects.
+- If you see all the appropriate groups and projects under the Repos tab, Flow has the correct access to any repos associated with these projects.
 To begin importing repos, click the repo import page link.

 To learn more about managing your new integration settings, see Managing integrations.